davekempsell/CV/dk-cv.md

 ## Skills

 ### Determined
 I am driven to create the best outcome possible.
-My time competing as an athlete taught me the importance of seeing setbacks as learning opportunities, embracing challenges, and discovering that no task was insurmountable when approached with the right attitude.
+My time competing as an athlete taught me the importance of embracing a growth mindset; seeing setbacks as learning opportunities, embracing challenges, and discovering that no task was insurmountable when approached with the right attitude.
 I worked to instill this mindset in the athletes I coached, and it has benefitted me hugely in my journey into software development.
 I have regularly set ambitious targets, and am undettered by needing to learn new technologies to get the job done.

 #### Adaptable